DeclanRussell/IntelOIDenoiser/README.md

 * -n [string]     : path to input normal AOV (optional, requires albedo AOV)
 * -hdr [int]      : Image is a HDR image.
 Disabling with will assume the image is in sRGB (default 1 i.e. enabled)
 * -t [int]        : number of threads to use (defualt is all)
 * -affinity [int] : Enable affinity.
-This pins vertual threads to physical cores and can improve performance (default 0 i.e. disabled)
+This pins virtual threads to physical cores and can improve performance (default 0 i.e. disabled)
 * -repeat [int]   : Execute the denoiser N times.
 Useful for profiling.
 * -maxmem [int]   : Maximum memory size used by the denoiser in MB
 * -h/--help : Lists command line parameters